ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Data sources

-CyFi relies on two data sources as input: Sentinel-2 satellite imagery and land cover classifications from the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).
+CyFi relies on two data sources as input:
+1. Sentinel-2 satellite imagery
+2. Land cover classifications from the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS)

-Sentinel-2 is a wide-swath, high-resolution, multi-spectral imaging mission.
+**Sentinel-2** is a wide-swath, high-resolution, multi-spectral imaging mission.
 The Sentinel-2 Multispectral Instrument (MSI) samples 13 spectral bands: four bands at 10 meters, six bands at 20 meters and three bands at 60 meters spatial resolution.
-The mission provides a global coverage of the Earth's land surface every 5 days.
+The mission provides global coverage of the Earth's land surface every 5 days.
 Sentinel-2 data is accessed through Microsoft's Planetary Computer.

 CyFi uses high-resolution Sentinel-2 satellite imagery (10-30m) to focus on smaller water bodies with rapidly changing blooms.
-This is a significant improvement in resolution over Sentinel-3 (300-500m), which is used by most existing satellite-based cyanobacteria detection tools.
+This is a significant improvement in resolution over Sentinel-3, which is used by most existing satellite-based cyanobacteria detection tools and has a resolution of 300-500m.

-The Climate Research Data Package (CRDP) Land Cover Gridded Map (2020) classifies land surface into 22 classes, which have been defined using the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).
-This map is based on data from the Medium Resolution Imaging Spectrometer (MERIS) sensor on board the polar-orbiting Envisat-1 environmental research satellite by the European Space Agency.
-CyFi accesses the data comes from the CCI-LC database hosted by the ESA Climate Change Initiative's Land Cover project ([source](https://www.esa-landcover-cci.org/?q=node/164)).
+The Climate Research Data Package (CRDP) **Land Cover Gridded Map** (2020) classifies land surface into 22 classes, which have been defined using the United Nations Food and Agriculture Organization's Land Cover Classification System (LCCS).
+The map is based on data from the Medium Resolution Imaging Spectrometer (MERIS) sensor on board the polar-orbiting Envisat-1 environmental research satellite by the European Space Agency.
+CyFi accesses the data using the CCI-LC database hosted by the ESA Climate Change Initiative's Land Cover project ([source](https://www.esa-landcover-cci.org/?q=node/164)).

 ## Feature processing